 Think of something you’re passionate about or have a lot of experience with.
 Maybe you’re an expert at cooking or you really enjoy woodworking.
 With people spending more time at home, they’re eager to learn and try new things.
 Give them that experience via a virtual class: a step-by-step tutorial on how to cook your favorite recipe or craft a wooden bowl.

-Websites like Teachable and Bluprint offer the ability to create full-on courses, but you can keep it even simpler than that.
+Websites like Teachable and Bluprint offer the ability to create full-on courses, but you can keep it even simpler.
 Set up a PayPal or Stripe link and share it with people you think might be interested.
-You’d market your class just like any other local event, even if your participants are coming in from across the globe.
-Share it on your social channels and Nextdoor, send out emails, and ask your friends and family to help promote it.
+Market your class just like any other local event, even if your participants are coming in from across the globe.
+Share it on your social channels and Nextdoor, send out emails, and ask your friends and family to promote it.